maximebf/gousse.js/README.md

 *vars* can also contain event listeners if the key is prefixed with 'on'.
 An additional selector can be provided separated by ':'.
 Eg: `{label: 'click me', 'onclick:button': e => alert('hello')}`.

-The template id can be a string, a node our a promise which must resolve to a node.
+The template id can be a string, a node or a promise which must resolve to a node.
 Use `fetchTemplate(url, options)` (same arguments as `fetch()`) to fetch a remote HTML file as template.

 ## Components

-The combination of the previous helpers make it easy to create a component system.
+The combination of the previous functions makes it easy to create a component system.
 The `component()` function can help you doing so.

 The function can be used in 2 ways:

  - `component(name, renderCallback)` to create a custom element
  - `const myComponent = component(renderCallback)` to create a functionnal component for use in JS only

-(Note that the former also receives a function which can be used to create elements of its type.)
+(Note that the former also returns a function which can be used to create elements of its type.)

 *renderCallback* is a function which takes the following arguments: